-Sadly, more and more people are falling victim to some sort of mobile phone scam, from dodgy text messages to fraudsters on the phone.
-Criminals are getting increasingly creative with their efforts to trick you into signing over important details or, even worse, your hard-earned money.
+Sadly, more and more people are falling victim to some form of mobile phone scam.
+From dodgy text messages to fraudsters on the phone, criminals are getting increasingly creative with their efforts to trick you into signing over important details or, even worse, your hard-earned money.

-With that in mind, it's really important that everyone stays aware of the types of scam you could be targeted with, the things to look out for, and measures to take to stay safe.
+With that in mind, it's really important that everyone stays aware of the types of scams you could be targeted with, the things to look out for, and measures to take to protect yourself.

 Fraudsters are increasingly using SMS texts and messaging platforms to target people with scams.

-Scammers are getting more and more sophisticated with their attempts to steal your cash.
-They can use technology known as ‘spoofing’ to make it look like their texts are actually from the organisation they are pretending to be.
+Scammers are getting more and more sophisticated in their attempts to steal your cash.
+They can use a technology known as ‘spoofing’ to make it look like their texts are actually from the organisation they are pretending to be.

 From traditional text messages to Facebook Messenger to WhatsApp and others - scammers will try a number of platforms.